lundjordan/release-census/how-tos/day1.md

 ## FAQ

-1. *How does the Ship-it workflow work in terms of shipping a new release?*
+1. *How does the Ship-it work flow work in terms of shipping a new release?*

 RelMan submits a new release form [here](https://ship-it.mozilla.org/), another RelMan reviews that and once it hits 'Ready' + 'Do eeaat' the release enters the 'Reviewed' section and waits to be run.
 Since there's a `release-runner.sh` script running in a loop on [bm81](https://hg.mozilla.org/build/puppet/file/default/manifests/moco-nodes.pp#l598), there's a max windows of 60 seconds till the job gets its share, following which it enters the 'Running/Complete' table where we can observe its state.